 When someone is hurt in an accident, it seems easy to determine who was at fault.
 For example, if someone runs a red light and hits a car at an intersection, then the driver who ran the red light is most likely 100% at fault for the accident.
 But what if the other driver contributed to the accident somehow, say, by speeding or driving recklessly through the intersection?
 Does that change what happens in a case?

 Yes, an accident victim’s actions and contributions to their accident can change the outcome of a personal injury case.
-If you have specific questions about your own personal injury case, then it is important that you speak to an experienced personal injury attorney.
+If you have specific questions about your own personal injury case, then it is important that you speak to an experienced attorney.

 The Different Types of Fault